Whitepaper

 N/A (vector)Vector polygons

-Spatial intersection with the World Database on Protected Areas and governance-type filtering for indigenous and community-conserved territories.
-Overlap area computed via geodesic vector intersection across overlapping geometries.
-IUCN management categories (Ia, Ib, II–VI) and governance types are extracted and reported.
+Spatial intersection with the World Database on Protected Areas plus the configured indigenous and community lands source.
+Overlap area is computed with geodesic/vector intersections across overlapping geometries.
+IUCN management categories (Ia, Ib, II-VI), designations, governance context, and overlap percentages are extracted and reported.

 Country Risk Classification